devcamos/paymentswithkafka/README.md

 - **Microservices**: Separate frontend and backend services
 - **Container Orchestration**: Docker Compose for multi-service setup
 - **Message Patterns**: Producer/Consumer with Kafka
-- **WebSocket Integration**: Real-time bidirectional communication
+- **Resilience Patterns**: Circuit breaker, retry, and fallback strategies
+- **Production Readiness**: Monitoring, health checks, and error handling

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Test with `docker-compose up -d`
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Submit a pull request
+5. Open a Pull Request

 ## 📄 License

 This project is for educational purposes demonstrating non-blocking architecture patterns.

+## 🙏 Acknowledgments

+- Spring Boot team for the excellent framework
+- Apache Kafka team for the robust messaging system
+- Docker team for containerization tools
+- All contributors and testers

+---

+**Happy Coding! 🚀**